arnolddinkla/AC_Mods/README.md

 # archcraft-mods
-Remember to:
+REMENBER TO
 - install nerd-fonts-isoveka and run fix modules
 - enable ntpdate.service

-archcraft styling  mods:
+archcraft styling  mods
  - basically a rehash of the archcraft's beach style but lightened up a lot.

    - Openbox